 Reflections by Hudnell J. Lewis.
 M.D.

-"As a 12-year old Boy Scout, I had my first view of the stars thru a homemade telescope built by the scout master.
+"As a 12-year old Boy Scout, I had my first view of the stars through a homemade telescope built by the scoutmaster.
 The view was just a few seconds at the Pleiades.
 This took place in Norfolk, Virginia in winter 1945 and the telescope was just a 2-foot tube on a tripod.

-Two years later in Los Angeles I ordered two lens from an advertisement in Popular Mechanics and soldered soup cans together and put together a telescope of about three-feet in length.
+Two years later in Los Angeles, I ordered two lenses from an advertisement in Popular Mechanics and soldered soup cans together and put together a telescope of about three feet in length.
 The experience was cut short because we moved to Guam from July 1948 to September 1949.

 On returning to the States at Annapolis, MD I saw an advertisement for a 6-inch reflector lens, ordered one, and built a 6-inch reflector using stove pipe.
 This did not last long for in 1950 the Korean War broke out.
 I joined the U.S. Navy Reserve at 17-years old.
 Since I was the one with high school knowledge on geometry and trigonometry, I was chosen to navigate the Chesapeake Bay in a yard patrol boat.
 Upon graduation from High School, I switched to the U.S. Marine Corps and was shipped off to Parris Island.

 From Parris Island, the Marines shipped me to the U.S. Naval Electronics School at the Great Lakes Naval Station.
 Upon graduation, I was sent to the U.S. Marine Corps Radar Technician's School at San Diego.
 I was then assigned to 100 Harrison Street, San Francisco, where I received radar sets from the factory for testing and repair including other types of sets as: Identification, Friend or Foe, Meteorology sets, Anti-Mortar, and fire control sets using three 90mm Antiaircraft weapons.